rweigel/stats/hw.md

 **Method 1**

-Consider 1000 recreations of the indident in which 850 vehicles are green and 150 vehicles are blue.
+Consider 1000 recreations of the indident in which 850 vehicles are Green and 150 vehicles are Blue.
 Based on a correct identification of 80\% the expected number for each possible witness claim is shown in the last column.

 ```
                         850*0.80 = 680 - Is Green, claims Green
-       850
+       850 Are Green
                         850*0.20 = 170 - Is Green, claims Blue
 1000
                         150*0.80 = 120 - Is Blue, claims Blue
-       150
+       150 Are Blue
                         150*0.20 = 30  - Is Blue, claims Green
 ```

-We want to know the probability the cab is Green when the witness claimed Blue.
+We want to know the probability the cab is Blue when the witness claimed Blue.
 The number of times in the last column where the witness claimed Blue is $170+120$ (middle two rows).
-The number of time this claim is correct is $170$.
+The number of times this claim is correct is $120$.

-So the probability the cap is Green given the Witness claimed Blue is
+So the probability the cab is Blue given the witness claimed Blue is

-$$P(G|W_B) = \frac{170}{120+170}\approx 0.59$$
+$$P(B|W_B) = \frac{120}{120+170}\approx 0.41$$

 **Method 2**

 The following [spreadsheet](https://docs.google.com/spreadsheets/d/1a3ty9V5bsDWKugk02zNPkO8LDG5FKQ-Mzs_Cxc-_S5o/edit?usp=sharing) is an alternative visualization of the tree diagram of **Method 1**.
-Notice that because there are many Green cabs, even though the witness is 80% accurate, they still have a large _number_ of failed identifications.

 <img src="solns/HW2_2.png">

 **Method 3**